Max Nordau: Biography

-Simon (Simcha) Maximilian Südfeld (later Max Nordau) was born in Pest, Kingdom of Hungary, then part of the Austrian Empire.
+Simon (Simcha) Maximilian Südfeld (later Max Nordau) was born in the city of Pest, Kingdom of Hungary, then part of the Austrian Empire.
 His father, Gabriel Südfeld, was a rabbi, but earned his livelihood as a Hebrew tutor.
-As an Orthodox Jew, Nordau attended a Jewish elementary school and earned a medical degree from the University of Pest in 1872.
+As an Orthodox Jew, Nordau attended a Jewish elementary school, and earned a medical degree from the University of Pest in 1872.
 He then traveled for six years, visiting the principal countries of Europe.
 He changed his name before going to Berlin in 1873.
-In 1878 he began the practice of medicine in Budapest.
-In 1880 he went to Paris.
-He worked in Paris as a correspondent for Die Neue Freie Presse, and it was in Paris that he spent most of his life.
+In 1878, he began the practice of medicine in Budapest.
+In 1880, he went to Paris.
+He worked in Paris as a correspondent for the Austrian daily newspaper Neue Freie Presse, and it was in Paris that he spent most of his life.

-Before entering the university, he had begun his literary career in Budapest as contributor and dramatic critic for Der Zwischenact.
+Before entering the university, he had begun his literary career in Budapest as a contributor and dramatic critic for the German language newspaper Der Zwischenact.
 Subsequently, he was an editorial writer and correspondent for several other newspapers.
 His newspaper writings were collected and furnished the material for his earlier books.
 He was a disciple of Cesare Lombroso.

 Nordau was an example of a fully assimilated and acculturated European Jew.
 Despite being raised religious, Nordau was an agnostic.
-He married a Christian woman of Danish origin.
-Despite his Hungarian background, he felt affiliated to German culture, writing in an autobiographical sketch "When I reached the age of fifteen, I left the Jewish way of life and the study of the Torah ...
+He married a Christian woman of Danish origin. despite of being born in Hungary, he felt affiliated to German culture, writing in an autobiographical sketch "When I reached the age of fifteen, I left the Jewish way of life and the study of the Torah ...
 Judaism remained a mere memory and since then I have always felt as a German and as a German only."
 Max Nordau was the father of the painter Maxa Nordau (1897–1993).

 Nordau's conversion to Zionism was eventually triggered by the Dreyfus affair.
 Many Jews, amongst them Theodor Herzl, saw in the Dreyfus affair evidence of the universality of antisemitism.

-Nordau went on to play a major role in the World Zionist Organization; indeed Nordau's relative fame certainly helped bring attention to the Zionist movement.
+Nordau went on to play a major role in the World Zionist Organization; indeed, Nordau's relative fame certainly helped bring attention to the Zionist movement.
 He can be credited with giving the organization a democratic character.

-In December 1903 a 24-year-old Russian student attempted to assassinate Nordau at a Parisian Hannukah celebration.
-The attacker shouted “Death to the East African” as he fired his gun.
+In December 1903, the 24-year-old Russian student Chaim Zelig Luban attempted to assassinate Nordau at a Parisian Hanukkah celebration.
+The attacker shouted "Death to the East African" as he fired his gun, a reference to Nordau's support for the Uganda Plan.

-When World War I broke out, as a native of Hungary he was accused of German sympathies.
+When World War I broke out, as a native of Austria-Hungary, he was accused by the French of enemy sympathies.
 He denied the charge and afterward went to reside in Madrid.

+After the war, Nordau moved back to France.
+He died in Paris in 1923.